 Art in Tanzania internship program

 There is a lot I can say about Pratiksha.
 She is beautiful, intelligent and very loving.
 When I met her, I instantly recognised her sweet and gentle soul and you cannot help but feel warm when you are around her.
-She gave me the opportunity to interview her on her experiences here in Tanzania.
+She allowed me to interview her on her experiences here in Tanzania.
 So, this is the conversation that ensued.

 This interview took place on 27th June 2016.